learnk8s/learnk8s.io/src/advancedKubectl/content.md

 A very popular tool for switching between clusters and namespaces is [**kubectx**](https://github.com/ahmetb/kubectx/).

-This tool provides the `kubectx` and `kubens` commands that allow you change the current context and namespace, respectively.
+This tool provides the `kubectx` and `kubens` commands that allow you to change the current context and namespace, respectively.

 > As mentioned, changing the current context means changing the cluster, if you have only a single context per cluster.